 The winner though was the raspberry soufflé served with hot chocolate sauce.
 The waiter pierced a star shape in the top of the soufflé and generously poured the sauce inside.
 What made it even better was that the waiter left the jug which was full to the brim of rich chocolatey unctuousness!
 I loved every single bit of it.

 A special mention has to go to our sommelier who had passion and charisma in abundance.
-Knowing very little about wine he really taught as a thing or two; and the pairing of a montepulciano with the slow cooked beef was one of the finest red wines I’ve ever guzzled.
+Knowing very little about wine he really taught as a thing or two; and the pairing of a montepulciano with the slow cooked beef was spot on.

 Although the food at Seven Park Place was fairly simple and not hugely unlike anything else you can get from any other Michelin star restaurant in London, it was the charming staff and the beautiful dining room that really made it special.
 We’d go back in a heartbeat.